hieuvp/linux-academy-downloader/README.md

 ## Requirements

-These are mandatory dependencies that must be installed in your machine
+These are mandatory dependencies that must be installed in your machine:

 - [Node.js](https://nodejs.org/en/):
   a JavaScript runtime.